 If desired, set date and time restrictions for the quiz.
 The Due Date would be the date that the quiz is expected to be completed.
 The Start Date is the date the quiz will open (if you enable a start date, the quiz will remain locked until that date).
 The End Date will disable the quiz and students will no longer be able to access the quiz without special access.

-With the ‘Optional Advanced Restrictions,’ you can also restrict a quiz with a password or to specific IP Addresses.
-This allows you to limit quiz access to a computer lab.
+With the ‘Optional Advanced Restrictions,’ you can also restrict a quiz with a password.
+Please note that on-campus IP Restriction is not possible.

 Under the ‘Timing’ heading, choose “No time limit” or “Enforce a time limit.”
 If you choose to enforce a time limit, enter the number of minutes allotted for completing the quiz.
 Also specify whether the clock will be displayed to students.